-Everything you ever wanted to know to publish with us!
-In addition to helping writers to level up their skills, these guidelines provide alignment for our editorial team in assisting you through the review process.
-For any feedback or just to ask any question at all, please write: firstname.lastname@example.org .
+Everything you ever wanted to know about how to publish with us!
+In addition to helping writers level up their skills, these guidelines help our editorial team assist you through the review process.
+For any feedback or questions, email firstname.lastname@example.org.

 In order to publish your article on Nightingale, you need to evaluate your article on each of the following six questions before you submit it to our editorial team.

 1. What is the unique topic of your article?

 Nightingale is the journal of the Data Visualization Society (DVS).
 We are interested in stories about all aspects of data visualization and information design for any industry, discipline, or mindset!
 We have an expansive view of what data visualization encompasses and how we use it in our world.